-Number: TAH-HSEC-00360 Status: Released Effective: Wednesday, January 18, 2023
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025

-(a) the safety management system of the mine or petroleum site, and (b) the records of the mine or petroleum site.
+(7) A record kept under subsection (5) by an operator of a mine or petroleum site forms part of- (a) the safety management system of the mine or petroleum site, and (b) the records of the mine or petroleum site.
 (8) A record, kept under subsection (5) by a contractor who has prepared a contractor health and safety management plan, forms part of the plan.
 Clause 15 Review of control measures Section 7.2, Section 7.6, Section 7.7, (1) A person conducting a business or undertaking at a mine or petroleum site must review and as necessary revise control measures implemented under section 14(5)(b) in the following circumstances- Section 7.8 PSMP (a) an audit of the effectiveness of the safety management system for the mine or petroleum site indicates a deficiency in a control measure, (b) a worker is moved from a hazard or assigned to different work in response to a recommendation contained in a health monitoring report provided under Part 4, (c) an incident referred to in section 124 occurs, (d) another incident occurs that is required to be notified to the regulator under the WHS laws.
 (2) The operator of a mine or petroleum site must ensure a control measure the subject of a request under the WHS Regulations, clause 38(4) is reviewed and as necessary revised, whether the request is made- (a) to the operator by a health and safety representative, or (b) notified to the operator under subsection (3).
-(3) A person conducting a business or undertaking at the mine or petroleum site who is not the operator of the mine or petroleum site must immediately notify the operator of a request made to the person under the WHS Regulations, clause 38(4).(4) A health and safety representative for workers at a mine or petroleum site may request a review of a control measure under the WHS Regulations, clause 38(4) as if the circumstances referred to in subsection (1) were included as a circumstance in the WHS Regulations, clause 38(4)(a).
+(3) A person conducting a business or undertaking at the mine or petroleum site who is not the operator of the mine or petroleum site must immediately notify the operator of a request made to the person under the WHS Regulations, clause 38(4).
+(4) A health and safety representative for workers at a mine or petroleum site may request a review of a control measure under the WHS Regulations, clause 38(4) as if the circumstances referred to in subsection (1) were included as a circumstance in the WHS Regulations, clause 38(4)(a).
 Clause 27 Identification of Principal Mining Hazard Management Plan Section 7.6 (1) The operator of a mine or petroleum site must identify all principal hazards associated with mining operations or petroleum operations at the mine or petroleum site.
 PSMP (2) The operator must conduct, in relation to each principal hazard identified, a risk assessment that involves a comprehensive and systematic investigation and analysis of all aspects of risk to health and safety associated with the principal hazard.
 (3) The operator, in conducting a risk assessment under subsection (2), must- (a) use investigation and analysis methods appropriate to the principal hazard being considered, and (b) consider the principal hazard individually and also cumulatively with other hazards at the mine or petroleum site.
-Clause 28 Preparation of Principal Mining Hazard Management Plan The Principal Mining Hazard Management (1) The operator of a mine or petroleum site must prepare a principal hazard management plan for each principal hazard associated with mining operations or petroleum operations at the mine or petroleum site in accordance with this section and Schedule 1.
-Plan for subsidence will be revised and updated to include LW S1A-S6A prior to the commencement of extraction.
-(2) A principal hazard management plan must- (=)Fo.baazaraaa6cinene bian mase
+Clause 20 The Detect of Advisor 1 Clause 28 Preparation of Principal Mining Hazard Management Plan (1) The operator of a mine or petroleum site must prepare a principal hazard management plan for each principal hazard associated with mining operations or The Principal Mining Hazard Management Plan for subsidence was revised and updated to include LW S1A-S6A prior to the commencement of extraction. commencement of extraction.